jp64k/rookie/README.md

 - Improved messages and prompts during and after sideloading to make actions, errors and results easier to understand
 - Added a dialog asking whether to delete game files after installation when enabling sideloading from the left navigation toggle

+## Local Blacklist
+- Added local blacklist support allowing users to permanently suppress donation prompts for specific apps
+- Blacklisted apps are stored in a local `blacklist.json` and merged locally with the server blacklist
+- This eliminates unwanted prompts immediately without waiting for server-side blacklist updates

-## Device Handling & Connectivity
+## Stability & Bug Fixes
 - Fixed several startup issues that could cause false connection error messages
 - Resolved zombie ADB instances preventing proper startup and reliable connections
 - Fixed initialization behavior when no device is connected so the app continues in a predictable "download-only mode" state without a headset attached
 - Refined "download-only mode" logic to preserve downloaded files until installation has completed successfully
 - Added automatic device detection to trigger a full UI/data refresh once a device is connected

-## Local Blacklist
-- Added local blacklist support allowing users to permanently suppress donation prompts for specific apps
-- Blacklisted apps are stored in a local `blacklist.json` and merged locally with the server blacklist
-- This eliminates unwanted prompts immediately without waiting for server-side blacklist updates

-## Stability & Bug Fixes
 - Fixed active filter resetting after uninstalling a game so filters remain intact while you manage your library
-- Fixed several issues around initialization when no device is connected, reducing edge-case crashes and inconsistent states
 - Fixed YouTube trailer playback issues by using a local `player.html` with the YouTube IFrame API and a WebView2 message bridge, plus per-game video ID caching and WebView2 optimizations for faster and more reliable trailer loading
 - Added `WebView2.dll` validation to ensure required runtime dependencies are present
 - Added a retry mechanism for RCLONE initialization to improve robustness of cloud-related operations